jgazegers/cloud-webs5-herkansing/image-comparison-service/README.md

 ## Overview

 This service:
-- Listens to `competition.created` events to store competition target images
+- Listens to `competition.created` events to store competition IDs and target images
-- Listens to `submission.created` events to compare submission images with target images
+- Listens to `submission.created` events to store submission IDs and images for comparison
 - Uses the Imagga API for image similarity analysis (configurable)
+- Stores only essential data: IDs and image data required for comparison
-- Stores comparison results in MongoDB for future reference
+- Maintains comparison results and scores in MongoDB

 ## Features